Focal disc extrusion

 - Pain that travels along the length of the affected nerve

-A herniated disc can occur at any level of the spine, although is most common in the cervical (neck) and lumbar (lower back) regions.
-This is because of wear and tear brought on by years of bending, twisting, and turning, in addition to the neck and lower back bearing the weight of the head and upper body, respectively.
+A herniated disc can occur at any level of the spine, although it is most common in the cervical (neck) and lumbar (lower back) regions.
+This is because of wear and tear brought on by years of bending, twisting and turning, in addition to the neck and lower back bearing the weight of the head and upper body, respectively.

-Symptoms associated with a herniated disc typically can be managed using a regimen of conservative treatments, including pain medication, exercise, stretching, behavior modification, and other methods.
-However, if chronic symptoms persist after several weeks or months of conservative treatment, surgery may become an option.
-If so, contact Laser Spine Institute to learn about our safe and effective outpatient procedures.
+Symptoms associated with a herniated disc typically can be managed using a regimen of conservative treatments, including pain medication, exercise, stretching, behavior modification and other methods.
+Your physician can recommend a series of treatments specific to your condition and medical history.